UTC might be redefined without Leap Seconds

 Requirements for UTC and Civil Timekeeping on Earth

-This question was the subject of the meeting
+Previously this question was treated at the meeting

 Decoupling Civil Timekeeping from Earth Rotation